 As a therapist, I'm down-to-earth, welcoming, and creative.
-I’m a big believer in radical self-compassion and acceptance, and in meeting you where you are without judgment.
-I honor where you’ve been because I believe there is a lot of wisdom you’ve cultivated throughout your life, even if it doesn’t always feel that way.
-I'm a person who has education and experience that help me offer new perspectives, possibilities, and strategies that might help you, but I don’t see myself as the expert on your life.
-Think of me as a co-pilot, traveling alongside you for this leg of your journey.
+I believe in radical self-compassion and acceptance, and in meeting you where you are without judgment.
+I honor where you’ve been because there is a lot of wisdom you’ve cultivated throughout your life, even if it doesn’t always feel that way.
+I trust and highlight your unique insights and I bring gentle, encouraging challenge to areas where you might feel stuck.

 In my personal life, I’m a photographer, bird enthusiast, writer, and a devoted servant to an ancient cat (who might make a rare appearance on-screen during telehealth sessions - sorry / you’re welcome).
 I love to read, travel, swim, and cook, and I try to get outside in nature as much as I can.

 I also love to think, teach, and write about nature and our relationship to the living world around us.
 If you're curious about eco-psychology or learning about how nature can interact with therapy, please reach out anytime!
 I'm always happy to answer questions, or to come and speak to groups about what I do.

 I'm a registered Marriage and Family Therapist Associate in the state of Oregon (R8044) with a masters degree in Marriage, Couple, & Family Therapy from Lewis & Clark College.
 I am supervised by Jessica Thomas, Ph.D, LMFT.
 I have training and experience in working with individuals across the age spectrum, couple relationships, co-parenting relationships, and families.
 I also engage in continuing education on a regular basis.